MILNE / OJITO RESIDENCE - NEW YORK, NY

 CLIENT: Anne Milne & Jacob Ojito

-By exploding the matrix throughout the space and using its lines to generate various programmatic interventions, the art and architecture were set in dialog.
-The harmonic progressions radiate out from the origin point to generate a variety of spaces including a guest bedroom, a home entertainment center, an office, an open dining area, numerous cabinets and moving exhibition panels to accommodate an evolving art collection.
-A prime example of this may be seen in the temporary guest bedroom which appears by opening a sofa bed that in turn releases a cantilevered wall which swings out to privatize the bed area while projecting the matrix into space.
+I-Beam used Joan’s matrix throughout to generate various programmatic interventions, including a guest bedroom, a home entertainment center, an office, an open dining area, storage and moving exhibition panels to accommodate an evolving art collection.
+A prime example of this may be seen in the temporary guest bedroom which appears by opening a sofa bed that in turn releases a cantilevered wall which swings out to privatize the bed area while projecting the invisible matrix into space.
+These dynamic features provide the clients with infinite but orderly spatial and curatorial possibilities in their own home.

 Architect: I-Beam Design